 Studying in Venice may prove to be a bit on the expensive side, but some good budgeting will help you to live in this magical city just like a local.
 You’ll quickly find that the world-renowned universities are well-worth it, such as Ca’ Foscari University (housed in a beautiful gothic palace), IUAV University of Venice and the Conservatorio di Musica “Benedetto Marcello.”

 Istanbul is an incredibly unique city for a lot of reasons, but one is because it is located in both Asia and Europe.
-Once known historically as Constantinople and Byzantium, the largest city in Turkey (even though Ankara is the capital) is almost mythical, filled with sights, smells and sounds that remind you that you’re not in Kansas anymore.
+Once known historically as Constantinople, the largest city in Turkey is almost mythical, filled with sights, smells and sounds that remind you that you’re not in Kansas anymore.

 Your Instagram will never be so popular than when it displays some of the off-the-beaten-path spots in Istanbul, whether it be 20 million tulips in the springtime or a true winter wonderland in the winter.
 And of course, you must visit the ancient Roman Hippodrome and the intricate mosaics at the Byzantine Hagia Sophia.